Kurento/kurento/source/tutorials/node/tutorial-one2many.rst

 There will be two types of users in this application: 1 peer sending media (let's call it *Presenter*) and N peers receiving the media from the *Presenter* (let's call them *Viewers*).
 Thus, the Media Pipeline is composed by 1+N interconnected *WebRtcEndpoints*.
-The following picture shows an screenshot of the Presenter's web GUI:
+The following picture shows a screenshot of the Presenter's web GUI:

 .. figure:: ../../images/kurento-java-tutorial-3-one2many-screenshot.png